trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > A parasite whose genes aspire to the same destiny as the genes of its host shares all the interests of its host and will eventually cease to act parasitically.

-> We can take this argument to its logical conclusion and apply it to normal, "own" genes.
-Our own genes cooperate with one another, not because they *are* our own but because they share the same outlet - sperm or egg - into the future.
+> We can take this argument to its logical conclusion and apply it to normal, "own" genes. our genes cooperate with one another, not because they *are* our but because they share the same outlet - sperm or egg - into the future.

 Some types of DNA such as plasmids, might  opt out of this shared reproductive step and just float around through cells randomly slicing open fragments of DNA and inserting itself, starting to multiply and then hitching another ride in another cell.
 What we describe here - is a way of how viruses could form from "normal" living things.
 It's just genes that found a different way to manipulate their environment into cloning them.